Home / Resume / Education / Tutor (No Exp)

 Key skills to include

-Tip: Lead with your strongest subjects and your GPA or test scores in those areas.
-This is the most concrete proof of your knowledge.
+Tip: Lead with your strongest subjects and your GPA or test scores, the most concrete proof of your knowledge.

 Resume summary examples you can steal